Validation

 Validation modes

 You can choose between two modes to trigger validations.
-The deafult mode is onSubmit
+The default mode is onSubmit, which runs the validation after the form is submitted.

 <script setup lang="ts">